-While Para-Brahman is actionless, imperishable, auspicious, and existence, how could it be possible for this world which is created, be sustained and dissolve back unto him?
+While Para-Brahman is actionless, imperishable, auspicious, and existence, how could it be possible for this world which is created, to be sustained and dissolve back unto him?
 You only have the capacity to clear this doubt of mine.

 The Sage Atharvan replied:

 It is true that Para-Brahman is actionless and imperishable.
 The formless Brahman has three forms: Sakalam (with parts), Niskalam (without parts), and Sakala Niskalam (with and without parts).

 He is the Truth, wisdom, bliss, action-less, non-attached, all-pervading, intensely subtle, indemonstrable, facing all directions, and immortal.